angular/angular/aio/content/guide/quickstart.md

 ## Final code review

 You can <a href="generated/zips/cli-quickstart/cli-quickstart.zip" target="_blank">download an example</a> of the final app that was created in this Quick Start.
-Many Angular guides include links to download or run live examples of an app, so that you can see Angular concepts and code in action.
+Most Angular guides include links to download example files or run live examples in Stackblitz, so that you can see Angular concepts and code in action.

 Here are the code files discussed on this page: